ghoulmann/raspberry_pi_gifted/gifted.md

 on the network is serving SSH, it should work a charm given about 5 minutes to look around.

-{text:soft-page-break} Hopefully, next time you look things will be much simpler than we anticipated.
+Hopefully, next time you look things will be much simpler than we anticipated.
 After a default scan, the software lists each device on the network by hostname, IP address, manufacturer of the network device, and MAC address.